 Software Link to instructions IBM Spectrum Protect backup-archive client Install UNIX and Linux backup-archive clients Installing the Windows client for the first time Tip: You can also update existing clients by using the Operations Center.
 For instructions, see Scheduling client updates.
-IBM Spectrum Protect for Databases Data Protection for Oracle installation Installing Data Protection for SQL Server on Windows Server Core IBM Spectrum Protect for Mail Installation of Data Protection for IBM Domino on a UNIX, AIX, or Linux system (V7.1.0) Installation of Data Protection for IBM Domino on a Windows system (V7.1.0) Installing, upgrading, and migrating IBM Spectrum Protect Snapshot Installing and upgrading for UNIX and Linux Installing and upgrading for VMware Installing and upgrading for Windows IBM Spectrum Protect for Enterprise Resource Planning Installing Data Protection for SAP for Db2 Installing Data Protection for SAP for Oracle
+IBM Spectrum Protect for Databases Data Protection for Oracle installation Installing Data Protection for SQL Server on Windows Server Core IBM Spectrum Protect for Mail Installation of Data Protection for HCL Domino on a UNIX, AIX, or Linux system (V7.1.0) Installation of Data Protection for HCL Domino on a Windows system (V7.1.0) Installing, upgrading, and migrating Data Protection for Microsoft Exchange Server IBM Spectrum Protect Snapshot Installing and upgrading for UNIX and Linux Installing and upgrading for VMware Installing and upgrading for Windows IBM Spectrum Protect for Enterprise Resource Planning Installing Data Protection for SAP for Db2 Installing Data Protection for SAP for Oracle